fededim/Fededim.Extensions.Configuration.Protected/Fededim.Extensions.Configuration.Protected/docs/README.md

 v1.0.12
 - Improvement: Allow encryption/decryption to be pluggable with providers using a new interface IProtectProvider.
 Therefore all DataProtectionAPI dependencies have been moved to a new package Fededim.Extensions.Configuration.Protected.DataProtectionAPI, you can just use this one which requires Fededim.Extensions.Configuration.Protected.
 - Bugfix: Fixed a bug with the subPurpose section of the regexs which could lead to a greedy match instead of a lazy one.

+v1.0.13
+- Improvement: Streamlined validations on regex and converted IProtectProviderConfigurationData.IsValid property to a method CheckConfigurationIsValid raising exception with the details of the errors.
+- Refinement: Just renamed from FileProtect... classes to ProtectFile... for naming consistency among code

 # Detailed guide